-The more extreme pathologies associated with non-linearities can also be cured by a suitable transition to a different operating scheme centred upon the targeting/control of monetary aggregates.
-Benhabib et al (2001b) study the virtues of such a switching regime in the context of providing insurance against the liquidity trap.
+The more extreme pathologies associated with non-linearities can also be cured by a suitable transition to a different operating scheme centred upon the targeting / control of monetary aggregates.
+Benhabib et al. (2001b) study the virtues of such a switching regime in the context of providing insurance against the liquidity trap.
 Svensson (2001) also appeals to the standing possibility for a central bank, at any time, to abandon a Taylor rule and start expanding the money stock by means of purchases of foreign exchange.
-Interestingly, apart from the general doubts on the usefulness of Taylor rules for actual policymaking, even among proponents a consensus is emerging on the need to scrap any Taylor-like strategy, should the threat of a deflationary trap materialise.
-However, this implies that a fully credible commitment to the Taylor rule alone would not be possible in the first place.
+Eggertson and Woodford (2003), more recently, build on the same monetary-fiscal regime studied in Christiano and Rostagno (2001a) and achieve the same conclusion.
+Perverse self-fulfilling deflationary equilibria - which can establish themselves in a world in which the lower-bound occasionally binds - can be ruled out through a suitable switch to a money base-supply rule that - in case of emergency - is called upon to support the central bank's price level target.
+The switch is also in the spirit of Christiano and Rostagno: the rule specifies a particular level of excess supply of base money in the case the zero bound binds.
+But it lets the monetary base be endogenously determined by the central bank's "normal time" policy rule - price level targeting in Eggertson and Woodford (2003), a Taylor rule in the other paper - in all other circumstances.40

-The key message contained in these contributions is that the announcement of a definition of price stability - or, alternatively, an inflation or price level target - while a major constituent element of a monetary framework founded on price stability, does not in itself constitute a sufficient guarantee that such an objective will be attained, unless the announcement is supported by a stabilising "rule" which specifies the central bank moves conditional on protracted deviations from equilibrium.
+The key message contained in some of these contributions is that the announcement of a definition of price stability - or, alternatively, an inflation or price level target - while a major constituent element of a monetary framework founded on price stability, does not in itself constitute a sufficient guarantee that such objective will be attained, unless the announcement is supported by a stabilizing 'rule' which specifies the central bank moves conditional on protracted deviations from equilibrium.
 This rule is the second major element needed to anchor expectations.
-Underlying this logic is a sharp distinction between an equilibrium condition, an objective of policy, and a fully operational specification of the monetary policy rule.
-A target for inflation or for a price level may be an equilibrium condition (ie a state of affairs that one observes ex post).
-It may be announced as the objective of policy (ie a central bank may choose to announce, say, an inflation or price level target as the medium-term aim of its policy).
-But it will never constitute an operational version of a strategy, ie a complete description of the bank's decision procedure as an algorithm for action.
-The latter can only be described in terms of how the bank intends to steer its instruments of policy (ie either a short-term interest rate or some measure of the stock of outside money in circulation) in the face of the various contingencies, as the situation may dictate.
-And, notably, it is the expectation of a systematic response of such instruments to offequilibrium states which is key in sustaining a virtuous equilibrium.
-Ultimately, it is the off-equilibrium prescriptions of a policy framework - of any type - which make the framework credible.
+Underlying this logic is a sharp distinction between an equilibrium condition, an objective of policy, and a fully